-Pen Dinas is a superb hillfort and an iconic feature of the Aberystwyth skyline.
+Aesthetic and communal value: Pen Dinas is a superb hillfort and an iconic feature of the Aberystwyth skyline.
 Though popular with tourists and local visitors it is an under-appreciated and under-used asset.
+The proposed excavation is part of a wider project to promote and understand this monument.